-The governmental events and public meeting agendas are updated monthly, so please visit this site often for the latest New Hope Borough news.
+The governmental events and public meeting agendas are updated on a regular basis, so please visit this site often for the latest New Hope Borough news.
 If there is something you would like to see on this site that is currently unavailable, please contact us.

 New Hope Borough is a member of the Landmark Towns of Bucks County Initiative, in association with the Delaware and Lehigh National Heritage Corridor, Inc. (D&L).
 Landmark Towns is a regional economic development initiative of four boroughs located along the Delaware Canal and River - Bristol, Morrisville, New Hope and Yardley.
 Landmark Towns is designed to improve the traditional historic downtown business districts in the four river towns by enhancing the quality of life, preserving historic resources, and promoting economic development.
 Commercial facade improvement grants and signage challenge grants are available from time-to-time from the Commonwealth through the Landmark Towns Initiative.
 Check the Landmark Towns web site for additional information.
 Also, be sure to check the Delaware and Lehigh National Heritage Corridor web site for things to see and do along the D&L Trail in New Hope.

 Borough Council asks all residents to support the New Hope business community by Shopping Locally.
 Local stores help to sustain vibrant, compact, walkable town centers-which in turn are essential to reducing sprawl, automobile use, habitat loss, and air and water pollution.When shopping locally, you simultaneously create jobs, invest in neighborhood improvement, and promote community development.

 Borough Council is pleased to announce that the Delaware Valley Regional Planning Commission (DVRPC) has selected New Hope as a Classic Town.
 The Classic Towns of Greater Philadelphia initiative is committed to the growth, revitalization, support and promotion of the region’s many unique communities as great places to live, work and play.